Localization of smooth p-power torsion representations of GL_2(Q_p): Preliminaries on smooth GL2(Qp) -representations

 \subsection{Categories of representations}

+We now establish some basic properties of our categories of representations; we refer to Appendix~\ref{sec: cat theory background} for some background material in category theory (e.g.\ the notion of a locally Noetherian category).

-Recall that we assume throughout the paper that~$A$ is a complete local Noetherian $\cO$-algebra with residue field of characteristic~$p$.
+We continue to work with coefficients in a complete Noetherian local $\cO$-algebra~$A$, with residue field~$k$ of characteristic~$p$.
 We say that a representation of $G$ on an $A$-module is finitely generated if it is finitely generated as an $A[G]$-module.
 We note that a smooth representation of $G$ on an $A$-module, admitting a central character, is finitely generated if and only if it is a quotient of a compactly induced representation $\cInd_{KZ}^G V$, for some finite length $A$-module $V$ endowed with a smooth action of~$KZ$.
-Any object of $\cA_A$ is thus a colimit of objects of the form $\cInd_{KZ}^G V$, where $V$ is a finite length $A$-module endowed with a smooth $KZ$-action.
+Any object of $\cA_A$ is thus a filtered colimit of quotients of objects of the form $\cInd_{KZ}^G V$, where $V$ is a finite length $A$-module endowed with a smooth $KZ$-action.

+We frequently use the following result.
+For example, together with the paragraph above, it implies that any object of $\cA_A$ is a (not necessarily filtered) colimit of objects of the form $\cInd_{KZ}^G V$, for~$V$ of finite $A$-length. \begin{thm} If~$A$ is a complete Noetherian local $\cO$-algebra, and $\zeta: Z \to \cO^\times \subset A^\times$ is a continuous character, then any finitely generated object of~$\cA_A$ is Noetherian, and every finitely generated object of~$\cC_A$ has finite length {\em (}and so is Noetherian{\em )}. \end{thm} \begin{proof} Let~$V$ be a finitely generated object of~$\cC_A$, i.e.\ a smooth $A[KZ]_\zeta$-module which is locally $\fm_A$-torsion and finitely generated over~$A[KZ]_\zeta$.
+Since~$KZ$ is compact module centre, $V$ is therefore finitely generated over~$A$, and so it is annihilated by~$\fm_A^m$ for some~$m$.
+Since~$A/\fm_A^m$ is Artinian, we conclude that~$V$ has finite $A$-length, and so it is a finite length object of~$\cC_A$, as desired.

-We frequently use the following result: \begin{thm} If~$A$ is a complete Noetherian local $\cO$-algebra, then any subrepresentation of a finitely generated smooth representation of $G$ over $A$ with fixed central character $\zeta: Z \to A^\times$ is again finitely generated.
-Equivalently, any finitely generated smooth representation of $G$ over $A$ with central character~$\zeta$ is Noetherian. \end{thm} \begin{proof} Let~$\pi$ be a finitely generated smooth $A[G]$-representation.
-By definition, $\pi$ is a quotient of $\cInd_{KZ}^G(V)$ for some smooth $A[KZ]$-module~$V$ of finite length over~$A[KZ]$.
-Since quotients, subobjects and extensions of Noetherian objects are Noetherian, it suffices to prove the theorem when~$\pi = \cInd_{KZ}^G(V)$, and it further suffices to prove it in the case that ~$V$ has length one, hence is an irreducible $\kbase[KZ]$-module.
-In this case the result follows from Corollary~\ref{cor:cofinite length}. \end{proof}
+Now let~$\pi$ be a finitely generated smooth $A[G]_\zeta$-module.
+By definition, $\pi$ is a quotient of $\cInd_{KZ}^G(V)$ for some smooth $A[KZ]_\zeta$-module~$V$ of finite type over~$A$.
+As proved in the previous paragraph, $V$ has finite length in~$\cC_A$.
+Since quotients, subobjects and extensions of Noetherian objects are Noetherian, it thus suffices to prove that~$\cInd_{KZ}^G(V)$ is Noetherian, and it further suffices to prove it in the case that ~$V$ is an irreducible object of~$\cC_A$.
+In this case, the result follows from Proposition~\ref{cind subobjects}, which shows that every $\cA_A$-subobject of $\cInd_{KZ}^G(V)$ is finitely generated over~$A[G]_\zeta$.
+This concludes the proof. \end{proof}